K-Tharun/K-Tharun/README.md

 ### 🔥 Fun Facts
 🎯 I love solving real-world problems with AI
-📚 Always learning new ML & MLOps tools
+📚 Always learning new AT, ML & MLOps tools
 🎮 Gaming & Sci-Fi geek

 ---

 💡 **"The best way to predict the future is to create it."**

 🔹 Want to work together?
-Drop me a message on [LinkedIn](https://www.linkedin.com/in/tharun-kammavarambatti/))! 🚀
+Drop me a message on [LinkedIn](https://www.linkedin.com/in/tharun-kammavarambatti/)! 🚀